 It has occurred to me that I have a somewhat odd mixture of terms in my classes.
 It is not meant to be off-putting for anyone accustomed to other ways of describing the postures that we experience in a yoga class.
-This mixture has developed slowly over the last few years from a combination of my Anatomy studies with Leslie Kaminoff and my practice history with a non-native English speaking Teacher, Tony (pictured here), who was a mechanical engineer before devoting his days to teaching yoga.
+This mixture has developed slowly over the last few years due to my practice history with a non-native English speaking Teacher, Tony (pictured here), who was a mechanical engineer before devoting his days to teaching yoga.
 I work for clarity in all dimensions of practice and teaching, so here is a short glossary of terms I use in class on a regular basis.
 My intention is not to overwhelm you with words.
 You will find all of these more readily in EXPERIENCE.
 See you in class!

 Directionality: Picture arrows on a line.
 These arrows indicate the direction of information flowing through a system, in our case... a human system.
 Arrows can move in all directions, but the directions I refer to most are the ones that move up or down through the body and the ones that move toward and away from our own center.
 (Basically up and down, in and out.
 All described below.)